datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 {: .challenge}

 Now we can write a Python program to use a mask to retain only the portions of our maize roots image that actually contains the seedling roots.
+We load the original image and create the mask in the same way as before:

 ~~~
 '''